catalystneuro/spike-sorting-hackathon/doc/workflow.md

 * On your local system, pull the changes into your main branch, and then merge those changes into the branch you are working on.
 * Push the merged changes on your branch to the forked repo.
 Your collaborators can then pull.

-## Periodically submit pull requests
+## Periodically submitting pull requests

 Periodically merge your work back into the [main repo](https://github.com/catalystneuro/spike-sorting-hackathon) via pull requests.

+## Methods of communication

+Use the following methods of communication

+* In person discussion
+* Slack (use the appropriate channel)
+* Github issues on this hackathon repo
+* Pull requests to this hackathon repo
+* Your own github repos
+* Github gists